asavschaeffer/globule/README.md

 #### 1. Capture Instantly

 No need to think about folders or filenames.
-Just capture the thought.
+Just capture the thought from anywhere - command line, WhatsApp, Telegram, or email.

 ```bash
 $ globule add "The concept of 'progressive overload' in fitness could apply to creative stamina."

 $ globule add "A core theme for my next post: discipline isn't about restriction, it's about freedom."
 ```

+Or send a message to your personal WhatsApp bot and watch your thoughts flow seamlessly into your knowledge base.

 #### 2. Synthesize with Ease